-Rico’s Lechon has become a household name when it comes to roasted pig in the Philippines but their story of success is one that was not easily achieved right away.
-In fact, it took many years of hard work from the founder, Mr. Enrico ‘Rico’ Dionson, to take the business to where it currently is.
+Rico’s Lechon has earned a place as a household name for roasted pig in the Philippines, but they did not achieve their success easily right away.
+It took years of hard work for the founder, Mr. Enrico ‘Rico’ Dionson, to bring it to where it’s now.

 If you want to get to know a little bit more about your favorite brand of lechon de Cebu, here are some trivial facts that might interest you:

 - Rico’s Lechon founder started from humble beginnings as a taker of bets in a cockfight arena.
 He worked there for two decades to support his family.

 - He ventured into the lechon business in 1997 by experimenting and developing ways to create the best-tasting lechon.